alfieatkinson/portfolio/src/_data/about.md

 ## My Journey

-I’ve been obsessed with programming ever since I first learned **Python** at age 14 through [*Codecademy*](https://www.codecademy.com/).
+I’ve been obsessed with programming ever since I first learned **Python** at age 14 through [Codecademy](https://www.codecademy.com/).
 My first project?
 A simple text-based adventure game about my friend’s cat, Casper (*Super Casper*).
-From there, my curiosity led me to **web development**, and I created [*Fexal*](https://fexal.vercel.app) with my cousin—a platform to help students with their GCSE sciences.
+From there, my curiosity led me to **web development**, and I created [Fexal](https://fexal.vercel.app) with my cousin—a platform to help students with their GCSE sciences.

 During my **A-Levels**, I delved deeper into the world of **Object-Oriented Programming (OOP)**, algorithms, and software design.
-I applied these skills by developing a procedurally generated 2D platformer, [*The Rapture*](https://github.com/alfieatkinson/The-Rapture), using **Pygame** for my NEA.
+I applied these skills by developing a procedurally generated 2D platformer, [The Rapture](https://github.com/alfieatkinson/The-Rapture), using **Pygame** for my NEA.

-I earned a **Bachelor of Science in Computer Science**, where my dissertation project was the creation of a [*Sentiment Analysis Tool*](https://github.com/alfieatkinson/sentiment-analysis-tool) to analyse social media sentiment.
-After graduation, I embarked on an internship at [*B-Hive Innovations*](https://www.b-hiveinnovations.co.uk/), working in an **Agile** environment on the **TuberScan Venture** project.
+I earned a **Bachelor of Science in Computer Science**, where my dissertation project was the creation of a [Sentiment Analysis Tool](https://github.com/alfieatkinson/sentiment-analysis-tool) to analyse social media sentiment.
+After graduation, I embarked on an internship at [B-Hive Innovations](https://www.b-hiveinnovations.co.uk/), working in an **Agile** environment on the **TuberScan Venture** project.

 Currently, I’m pursuing a **Master of Science in Computer Science**, pushing my boundaries even further.
-My current internship at [*Synx Games*](https://synx.games/) has me developing a new Roblox game from the ground up using **TypeScript** and **React**.
+My current internship at [Synx Games](https://synx.games/) has me developing a new Roblox game from the ground up using **TypeScript** and **React**.
 It's an exciting project that blends creative thinking with technical expertise.

 With my master’s degree set to complete in **September 2025**, I’m on the lookout for new opportunities in **full-stack development** or **software engineering** for when I graduate!